Her Devotion Weighs A Ton: Beyoncé and Jay-Z's Celebration Of 'Love'

 Finally, Jay-Z and Beyoncé tied a bow on the three-act play they lifted the curtain on two years ago.
 There's plenty worth dissecting about this album, but there's no doubt that their bond, their loyalty, is the glue.

 I've always been a bigger fan of Nas than Jay.
 For years, there was a clear delineation between the two.
 Nas was the brooding thinker; Jay was consumed with the bombast and braggadocio.
 But that was before Becky With The Good Hair prompted Beyoncé's unsweetened Lemonade and Jay-Z's confessional 4:44.
-With The Carters' makeup album Everything Is Love being released one day after Nasir, the difference between two of rap's god-level MCs has been transposed: Beyoncé made an honest man out of Jay, while Kelis seems to have revealed the depths of Nas' self-deception.
+With The Carters' makeup album being released one day after Nasir, the difference between two of rap's god-level MCs has been transposed: Beyoncé made an honest man out of Jay, while Kelis seems to have revealed the depths of Nas' self-deception.

 It's a deep revelation and it cuts both ways, but it also comes at an interesting time.
-All year long fans and critics alike have been grappling with whether or not hip-hop is ready for a #metoo reckoning.
+All year long, fans and critics alike have been grappling with whether or not hip-hop is ready for a #MeToo reckoning.
 SoundCloud rappers and legacy artists alike have faced extreme charges and allegations ranging from physical battery to sexual assault against women.

 For the most part, hip-hop artists have not weighed in on this conversation about the power dynamic between men and women – at least not in the music itself.
 But Beyoncé's agency — in relationship to her husband but also to hip-hop — feels like it has challenged that complicit silence in some ways.
 Could Beyoncé and Jay-Z lead the way forward for some sort of cultural redemption?
 I don't know.
 That may not even be the right question.
 I'm curious what you think about some of this, Ann.

-Ann Powers: Is this a way of hip-hop dealing with the #metoo moment?
+Ann Powers: Is this a way of hip-hop dealing with the #MeToo moment?
 On one level, I don't think so.
 That open-ended movement centers on exposing sexual violence, on a continuum ranging from street harassment to rape.
 I can see how infidelity might be viewed as part of that bigger picture, but one man's containment within a marriage via public shaming (a harsh but, I think, accurate simple reading of what this album trilogy has accomplished on a strictly sexual-politics level) seems different to me than a reckoning with actual crimes against women.
 A system that values marital monogamy over other forms of sexual expression is inherently conservative, and not entirely in alignment with women's freedom.

-At the same time, as both Lemonade and 4:44 explore, the emotional wreckage infidelity wreaks in many African-American relationship is deeply connected to the disruption of the family by slavery, Jim Crow and the prison-industrial complex.
+At the same time, as both Lemonade and 4:44 explore, the emotional wreckage infidelity wreaks in many African-American relationships is deeply connected to the disruption of the family by slavery, Jim Crow and the prison-industrial complex.
 The most remarkable thing about Lemonade, especially, is the compassion it expresses within its rage: the way that, like an August Wilson play or a Toni Morrison novel or a great blues song, it shows that a daddy's creeping or a husband's shallow love may be partly motivated by his own marginalization in a culture that, outside of its furtive corners, doesn't let him be a whole man.

-Rodney Carmichael: You're right, Ann — this album in no way provides an answer for hip-hop's #metoo paradox.
-But it is ironic that, in this moment where we're all questioning how a genre that's prized the unfiltered voice of maligned black malehood since its inception, is suddenly, and loudly, finding a woman as the real keeper of truth.
+Rodney Carmichael: You're right, Ann — this album in no way provides an answer for hip-hop's #MeToo paradox.
+But it is ironic that, in this moment, a genre that's prized the unfiltered voice of maligned black malehood since its inception is suddenly, and loudly, finding a woman as the real keeper of truth.
 Authenticity in rap has always been based on transparency.
 Back in the day, we called it keeping it real.
 Even that became role-play after a while.
 But at a moment where we have all these major male figures in the genre being less than transparent — scared to address allegations of spousal abuse or secret paternity to avoid damaging their brand — you have Beyoncé keeping Jay-Z honest on a public stage.
 Sure, it's performance.
 But it's also what hip-hop has always been at its best: personal.

 That kind of vulnerability used to be — and I believe still is — essential to play in this space.
 It's what makes Erykah Badu one of the greatest, unheralded MCs of all time.
 She should be right up there with Andre 3000, as Wesley Morris and Rembert Browne pointed out on a recent episode of Still Processing.